 If, for this kind of answer, the truth remains painful and difficult to speak, it is because it hides many things, and particularly the hideous ghost of the 1958 purges, the so-called “conspiracy”.

 What I learned from the Boumendjel case is that reluctance to speak or distortion of the truth were caused by the circumstances of the interaction rather than the political circumstances.
-How to “speak the truth” about the experience of war when one is returning from the maquis and feels so lucky to have survived?
+How was one to “speak the truth” about the experience of war when returning from the maquis feeling lucky to have survived?
 Here, Erich Maria Remarque is useful in reminding us of the glass wall that separates comrade-combatants from civilians, and their guilt (or astonishment) of having survived.
-Some may have wished to lessen the sorrow of parents by telling them a story that would, in one way or another, bring them comfort, by emphasizing the heroism of the deceased, glossing over the ugliness of the conflicts between Algerians, or altogether denying death and inventing the certitude of survival.
+Some may have wished to lessen the sorrow of parents by telling them a story that would bring them some comfort, by emphasizing the heroism of the deceased, glossing over the ugliness of the conflicts between Algerians, or altogether denying death and inventing the certainty of survival.

-Beyond Yamina Méchakra’s “village sorceress”, who offered a life which no longer existed, were there religious and magical practices linked to the quest for the missing, as there were in other wars?
+Beyond Yamina Méchakra’s “village sorceress”, who offered a life which no longer existed, were there any religious and magical practices linked to the quest for the missing, as there were in other wars?
 Charlatans promising the earth in return for money?
-Who were the Algerian counterparts of the Europeans who held séances to communicate with the dead after the catastrophe of the World War One?
-The time of a mourning made impossible by disappearance lasts until the present, as the emails I sometimes receive from strangers still seeking for their missing — and hoping for my help — show.
+Who were the Algerian counterparts of the Europeans who held séances to communicate with the dead after the catastrophe of World War One?
+This mourning, made impossible by disappearance, lasts until the present, as the emails I sometimes receive from strangers show.
+They are still seeking for their missing and hope for help.

-The man began to cry and scream.
+The man began to cry and howl.
 He shouted out in tears: “Iroumyen [the French] shot you and I killed you a second time, I am sorry, brother”.

-And for us, to see this old man of 70 crying and shouting like that, it was terrible, we cried with him.
-Then, we dug and found the man’s remains, with his clothes and shoes.
+For us, it was terrible to see this old man of 70 cry and shout like that, and we cried with him.
+Then, we dug and found the man’s remains, his clothes and shoes.
 I remember his flask.
-I was 11 or 12, it was the first time I ever saw a dead person.
+I was eleven or twelve.
+It was the first time I ever saw a dead person.
 We helped him search and we gathered the bones.
-I remember, we picked up his teeth.
+I remember his teeth which we picked up.
 We put everything in a white bag.
 When we took it away, we sang the national anthem.
-And then he was buried again in the martyrs’ area of the village cemetery with the mayor and everything.10
+And then he was buried again in the martyrs’ area of the village cemetery with the mayor and everything.4

-The uncertain tone used in newspaper notices from 1962 sometimes disappear from family stories, as the tidbits of stories they glean rightly or wrongly become certainties.
-But others remain.
-Families whose relatives’ bodies have not been gathered and buried in martyrs’ cemeteries continue to seek for both body and certainty.
+The uncertain tone used in newspaper notices from 1962 sometimes disappears from family stories, as the tidbits of stories they glean rightly or wrongly become certainties.
+But other uncertainties remain.
+Families whose relatives’ bodies have not been gathered and buried in martyrs’ cemeteries continue to seek for both body and knowledge.

 Some of them remain, to this day, bone seekers.